ppcmdgames/NilapatriRacer/README.md

 # NilapatriRacer
 Welcome!
-This is the source code of the Game Nilapatri Racer, written in Python and PyGame
+This is the source code of the Game Nilapatri Racer, which is written in Python and PyGame.